ddobrin/ddobrin.github.io/_posts/2024/07/06/2024-07-06-Long-document-summarization-techniques-Java-with-Gemini-models.md

-# Long Document Summarization Techniques with Java and Gemini models
+# Long Document Summarization Techniques with Java with Langchain4J and Gemini models

 Suppose your organization has a large number of documents, in various formats, and you, a Java developer, are tasked to efficiently summarize the content of each document.